SanderM2/lovelace-mushroom/README.md

 - **🆕 Light preset controls** with configurable switch entities (Extended version)
 - **🆕 Configurable slider step sizes** for all cards (Extended version)
 - **🆕 Improved slider behavior** with anti-interference protection (Extended version)
-- **🆕 Separate icon actions** for Light and Cover cards allowing different behaviors for icon vs card (Extended version)
+- **🆕 Separate icon actions** for Light, Cover, and Entity cards allowing different behaviors for icon vs card (Extended version)

 The goal of Mushroom is not to provide custom card for deep customization.
 You can use the excellent [UI Lovelace Minimalist][ui-lovelace-minimalist] and [Button card][button-card] plugins for this.